• Skip to main content

 Coal Bank Pass, Colorado.
 Photo: Steven Martin

-Both Coal Bank Pass, and its more rugged 4×4 neighbor Engineer Pass are named in reference to the area’s rich mining history.
-In the 1920’s, the original toll road was completed over Coal Bank Pass, which follows the route of today’s San Juan Skyway National Scenic Byway.
+Both Coal Bank Pass and its more rugged 4×4 neighbor Engineer Pass are named after the area’s rich mining history.
+In the 1920s, the original toll road was completed over Coal Bank Pass, which follows the route of today’s San Juan Skyway National Scenic Byway.

-The road over Coal Bank Pass is continuously being improved, with $2.8 million of repairs and upgrades completed over a six mile section in September of 2016.
+The road over Coal Bank Pass is continuously being improved, with $2.8 million of repairs and upgrades completed over a six-mile section in September 2016.

 Coal Bank Pass Accessibility